Tannin: Structure and classes of tannins

-Oligostilbenoids (oligo- or polystilbenes) are oligomeric forms of stilbenoids and constitute a minor class of tannins.
+Oligostilbenoids (oligostilbenes or polystilbenes) are oligomeric forms of stilbenoids and constitute a minor class of tannins.

 Pseudo-tannins

 Pseudo-tannins are low molecular weight compounds associated with other compounds.
 They do not change color during the Goldbeater's skin test, unlike hydrolysable and condensed tannins, and cannot be used as tanning compounds.
-Some examples of pseudo tannins and their sources are:
+Some examples of pseudo-tannins and their sources are: